-For the non-strange mesons the mass differences at the vertices are neglected, we take at the YYM- and the NNM-vertex the average hyperon and the average nucleon mass respectively.
+For the non-strange mesons the mass differences at the vertices are neglected, we take at the QQM-and NNM-vertex the average quark and average nucleon mass respectively.
 This implies that we do not include contributions to the Pauli-invariants P_7 and P_8 .
 For vector-, and diffractive OBE-exchange we refer the reader to Ref.
 [40], where the contributions to the different $\Omega_i^{(X)}$'s for baryon-baryon scattering are given in detail.